What Are the 3 Main Types of Online Fraud?

 While psychology opens the door, technology gives scammers the tools to scale their operations and make their schemes more believable.
 Malicious software, or malware, can be hidden in email attachments or downloads, infecting a computer to record keystrokes, steal files, or even take control of the device.
 Fraudsters also use botnets, which are vast networks of infected computers, to launch widespread attacks or send spam on a massive scale.
 More recently, AI-powered deepfakes have become a powerful tool for deception, allowing criminals to create realistic but fake audio and video to impersonate executives or loved ones.
 This technology makes it harder than ever to tell if the person you’re interacting with online is actually human.

-Creating Fake Websites and Digital Traps
+Spotting Fake Websites and Other Digital Traps

 Scammers create a convincing digital environment to trap their victims.
 This often involves building fake websites that are nearly identical to the real ones used by banks, retailers, or service providers.
 An urgent-sounding email might direct you to one of these sites to “verify your account,” but any information you enter goes straight to the fraudster.
 These fake emails and websites are designed to create a sense of panic.
 They often use language that suggests your account is compromised or that you’ll miss out on a great deal if you don’t act immediately.
 This pressure is a key part of their strategy, as it pushes people to make decisions quickly without stopping to check for red flags.

-How to Spot an Online Scam
+How to Spot the Telltale Signs of an Online Scam

 Scammers are masters of disguise, but their tactics often follow a predictable pattern.
 Once you know what to look for, you can see the red flags from a mile away.
 It all comes down to paying close attention to how they communicate, what they ask for, and the emotional pressure they apply.
 Think of it as learning their playbook.
 While the specific stories change, the underlying strategies of deception, urgency, and impersonation remain the same.
 These aren’t always sophisticated criminal masterminds; they are often opportunists using proven psychological tricks to get you to lower your guard.